Find answers to frequently asked questions about the summer language Academy program.

 Our Academy was originally founded by Middlebury College as an extension of their graduate program.
-The program eventually became too large and split into its own separate entity, Middlebury Interactive Languages, which also offers digital language learning courses.
+The program eventually became too large and split into its own separate entity, Middlebury Interactive Languages.
 Today, the Middlebury College immersion pedagogy and teaching methodology is still utilized by the program.

 What languages can I learn at the Academy?

 We offer Arabic, Chinese, French, German, and Spanish immersion.

 I’ve never studied this language before.
 Does the Academy accept beginners?

 Yes, beginners who have never studied a world language at all are welcome and encouraged to apply to our U.S. immersion programs located in beautiful Vermont!

 I already have language experience.
 Will this program still be beneficial for me?